intel/workload-services-framework/staging/deathstarbench-hotelreservation/README_hotelReservation.md

 1. On the Kubernetes master node, get the wrk2 source code.
 When this document is being created, there is still a pending github [PR](https://github.com/delimitrou/DeathStarBench/pull/255) of wrk2.
 Please check the github [PR](https://github.com/delimitrou/DeathStarBench/pull/255) status.

-If this PR is in 'Open' status, run the following command to get the source code:
+Run the following command to get the source code:
 ```
 # Assuming have already git clone the DSB code in Step 2.
 cd DeathStarBench